micro_sam.training.sam_trainer

 - n_objects_per_batch: If not given, we compute the loss for all objects in a sample.
 Otherwise the loss computation is limited to n_objects_per_batch, and the objects are randomly sampled.

 - mse_loss: The regression loss to compare the IoU predicted by the model with the true IoU.
+By default, set to the expected mse loss function.

 - mask_prob: The probability of using the mask inputs in the iterative prompting (per